-PETER THIBEAULT, CSFM, right, and Norm Paquette lay out a field at Noble and Greenough Calena Dadham MA
+PETER THIBEAULT, CSFM, right, and Norm Paquette lay

 "In addition to a more streamlined approach to field layouts, the software will calculate paint requirements based on industry standards (300 ft/spray can, 400 ft per diluted gallon of paint) and upon the size of your field.
 You can choose to input meters, yards or feet and have the option to read the dimensions in meters or feet-inches with the click of a button.
 Links are provided to the ruling organizations for each sport.
 Where appropriate, links to international ruling bodies are supplied, as well as their subtle field differences, all with the click of a button," he says.